nop33/si/src/content/custom-page/about.md

       ### Risk-focused

       Global catastrophic risks have the potential to curtail our civilization's future and or reverse past progress.
 To build resilience to the most extreme shocks, humanity has to achieve resolute multilateral action.
-We support policy networks contributing to the governance of low-proability high-impact events.
+We are focused on supporting policy networks contributing to the governance of low-probability high-impact events.

       ### Science-based